ArianRai/Documentation/DevOps/Terraform/Terraform.md

 ### For expressions

-A `for` expression creates a complex type value by transforming another complex type value.
+A `for` expression creates a complex type value by transforming another complex type value

 ```javascript
 variable "names" {